prkumar/ARK-Assembler/README.md

 **Note:** Currently, the assembler only generates machine code based on the ISA definition.
 We plan to implement a *true* assembler for ARK in the near future -- probably sometime after the quarter ends, as that would fall outside the scope of the course.

-**Note:** Moreover,I believe that we may be able to draw out a more general Python package for creating assemblers and/or defining ISAs from this :metal:.
+**Note:** Moreover, I believe that we may be able to draw out a more general Python package for creating assemblers and/or defining ISAs from this :metal:.

 ## Usage